 |9.Drexel University||MBA Concentrations include Business Analytics, Finance, Marketing, and more||12-24 Months|

-What’s the Difference Between an Accelerated MBA Program and a Regular MBA?
+What’s the Difference Between an Accelerated MBA and a Regular MBA?

 Usually, the biggest difference between the two is the format.
 Traditional MBAs typically take at least two years and follow a normal college schedule with summers off.

-Accelerated programs on the other hand, are more intensive year-long programs, which usually means that you also take courses during the summer.
+On the other hand, accelerated programs are more intensive year-long programs, which usually means that you also take courses during the summer.

 List of 11 Accelerated MBA Programs

-Below are 11 institutions that offer accelerated MBAs, including online accelerated MBS programs.
+Below are 11 institutions that offer accelerated MBAs including online programs.
 These sponsored listings are in no particular order and have different requirements and structure, so be sure to check with a few options before applying.

 Click on any of the links to learn more about each program and to request information directly from the school about when the next starting date is and how to apply.